Key Points

 Pipeline exists, but it doesn’t convert or it stalls.

-Lead indicators: win rate down; cycle time up; stage conversion drift.
+Lead indicators: win rate down; cycle time up; stage conversion decline.

 3. Forecast control